dberner/challenge-dberner/README.md

 - An AWS account
 - A workstation configured with Terraform & appropriate credentials to deploy to AWS

-Consult the appropriate documentation from [Amazon](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html) and [Hashicorp](https://developer.hashicorp.com/terraform/tutorials/aws-get-started) for setup instructions.
+Consult the appropriate documentation from [Amazon](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html) and [Hashicorp](https://developer.hashicorp.com/terraform/tutorials/aws-get-started) (respectively) for setup instructions.

 ## Deployment instructions